Disly History, Family Crest & Coats of Arms

 Early History of the Disly family

-Another 221 words (16 lines of text) covering the years 164 and 1641 are included under the topic Early Disly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Disly research.
+Another 111 words (8 lines of text) covering the years 1641, 1677, 1730 and 1677 are included under the topic Early Disly History in all our PDF Extended History products and printed products wherever possible.

 Disly Spelling Variations